GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 6.4.3 =
+* Bug: Open PDF "view" link in a new browser tab on Entry List page
+* Bug: Hide Select field in Core/Universal templates if the saved value is an empty string, not a falsey value
+* Bug: Prevent PHP notice when displaying Repeater field in PDFs with a Number sub-field
+* Bug: Prevent HTML attribute content from having their entities decoded if they were previously encoded

 = 6.4.2 =
 * Bug: Allow `data` protocol so Base 64-encoded images can be correctly displayed in Core/Universal templates
 * Bug: Fix Core Font Installer problem when running older versions of WordPress (5.3 to 5.8)